ikt32/GTAVManualTransmission/doc/README.md

 #### Wheel usage without Manual Transmission
 The throttle and the brake work like the accelerator and brake/reverse inputs.
 A clutch pedal won't have any action.
 The rest of the functions still work.

-# Troubleshooting
-## Installation dependencies
-This mod should work on a bare system with only GTA V, build 350 to 877.1 and the necessary programs to run GTA V and ScriptHookV supporting that version of GTA V.

-## Non-conflicting software
-The mod has been tested with GTA V version 350, 617, 678, 791.2 with ScriptHookV, ScriptHookVDotNet, RAGEPluginHook, ENB Series, OpenIV and FoV 1.33 without any incompatibilities.
-Switching off Cross Script communications also makes it compatible with CitizenFX-based mods like FiveReborn.

-## Conflicting software
-x360ce will conflict with input detection if throttle, brake or steering clutch are mapped, but the mod should still register your wheel.
-Assigning inputs without overlap is no problem.

-## Steering wheel reports strange values
-Check if your wheel is recognized correctly, a recent Windows 10 update forces new Logitech software which will mess up older Logitech steering wheels.

-## Steering wheel not detected
-* Try toggling the mod (|\ key).
-* Ensure you have removed xinput dlls from the GTA V directory.

 # Configuration
 This guide will explain the usage of Gears.ini and what the options mean.
 It’s